scotthlee/document-classification/README.md

 # document_classification
 This is a collection of scripts for doing sentiment analysis or, considered more broadly, document classification.
 Generally, each script will vectorize your text (i.e. by some form of bag-of-words) and then train a supervised model to predict which class each of the test documents belongs to.
-The scripts can be executed piece-by-piece from within Python, but they are intended to be run from command line and rely heavily on Python's argparse module for model customization and tuning.
+The scripts can be executed piece-by-piece from within Python, but they are intended to be run from the command line and rely heavily on Python's argparse module for model customization and tuning.

 # what's included
   1. functions.py includes functions for training, testing, and tuning supervised document classification models